Thank you for joining our March 31st online conference, “Measuring Development: Data Integration and Data Fusion.”

-In an environment where traditional forms of field-based data collection will be constrained for the foreseeable future, we look forward to highlighting non-traditional methods for collecting and analyzing data related to international development.
+In an environment where traditional forms of field-based data collection will be constrained for the foreseeable future, it is particularly important to highlight non-traditional methods for collecting and analyzing data related to international development.

 MeasureDev 2020 is brought to you by CEGA in partnership with the World Bank’s Development Impact Evaluation (DIME) group and Innovations in Big Data Analytics.
-The abbreviated conference will be held online via Zoom on Tuesday, March 31st, from 9 AM – 3:00 PM PDT / 12 PM – 6:00 PM EDT.
-Instructions for accessing the conference agenda and Zoom links will be provided in the coming days.
+The conference was held online on Tuesday, March 31st.

-Our first panel will feature talks on how integrated data methods are contributing to the COVID-19 response.
+Our first panel featured talks on how integrated data methods are contributing to the COVID-19 response.

 If you have any questions, please reach out to Sam Fishman (email@example.com) or the DIME Analytics team (firstname.lastname@example.org).